thomas-thivillon/academic-page/content/publication/mirak.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Field Actions Science Reports, Special Issue 9 | 2014.
-URL: http://journals.openedition.org/factsreports/2824
+- Field Actions Science Reports, Special Issue 9, 2014.

 # Author notes (optional)